Cambridge’s first cohousing community

 Designed For Life

 Cohousing is a way of life in which residents not only get to know their neighbours and enjoy a real sense of community, but jointly manage their living environment together.
-As well as their own private home, each resident household benefits from shared spaces and facilities that enrich the living experience and encourage a more social way of life.
+As well as their own private home, each resident household benefits from the extensive shared spaces and facilities that enrich the living experience and encourage a more social way of life.

 As a cohousing development, Marmalade Lane is the product of an innovative design process in which many residents were involved from the outset.
 All residents are members of Cambridge Cohousing Ltd, have a stake in the common parts and contribute to the management of the community.

 Meet The Neighbours

 The residents of Marmalade Lane come from all ages and walks of life and includes families with young children, retired couples and young professionals.
 There are many nationalities in the community and residents include both longstanding Cambridge residents and those who have moved from elsewhere to join the community.

 A Unique Design With A Special Ethos

 Marmalade Lane is a multi-generational community – its residents come from all ages and walks of life and include families with young children, retired couples and young professionals.

 - Marmalade Lane is laid out in terraces creating attractive, people-friendly streets to the front with lovely gardens behind.